Non-abelian fermionic T-duality in supergravity: Sigma model perspective

 \section{Sigma model perspective}

-The field theory description of non-abelian fermionic T-duality transformations presented above together with examples of the next section provides strong evidence that it always yields a solution to double field theory equations of motion.
+The field theory description of non-abelian fermionic T-duality presented above together with examples of the next section provides strong evidence that it always yields a solution to double field theory equations of motion.
 It is natural to ask how string theory sigma model behaves under such transformation of its background fields.
-To see that we turn to a generic scheme of non-abelian duality transformations of the supercoset sigma model considered in~\cite{Borsato:2018idb}.
-Avoiding the full discussion and referring the reader for details to the original paper, we focus only on the transformation of background fields, which has been shown to leave the sigma model invariant.
+To see that we turn to the generic scheme of non-abelian duality transformations of the supercoset sigma model considered in~\cite{Borsato:2018idb}.
+Although the discussion there applies to generic isometry superalgebras, the authors concentrate on the bosonic case.
+Here we will briefly review the necessary results, then derive the non-abelian fermionic duality prescription using the formalism of~\cite{Borsato:2018idb} and check that it agrees with our proposal.

 While the results of~\cite{Borsato:2018idb} are valid for both supergroup and supercoset models, let us for simplicity restrict our consideration to the former.
-Then, denoting an element of the supergroup $g \in G$ and generators of the corresponding superalgebra as $T_{\mA}$,P one defines the supervielbein $E^{\mA} = E_{\mM}{}^{\mA} dz^{\mM}$ in the usual way
+Then, denoting an element of the supergroup $g \in G$ and generators of the corresponding superalgebra as $T_{\mA}$, one defines the supervielbein $E^{\mA} = E_{\mM}{}^{\mA} dz^{\mM}$ in the usual way

 where $z^{\mM}=(x^{m},\theta^\m,\hat\q^{\hat\m})$ are coordinates of the $d=10$ $\mathcal N=2$ superspace.
 The local frame index is split accordingly into bosonic and fermionic parts, $\mA = (a,\a,\hat\a)$.
 Lowest order $\q=\hat\q=0$ components of the supervielbein are related to the vielbein $e^{a}_{m}$ and the doublet of gravitini $\psi_{m}^{\alpha}, \psi_m^{\ah}$, however the most relevant for the discussion here is the spinor-spinor block